Skip to Content

 Forest Trail

-Forest ecosystems make up approximately 31% of the world’s total landmass and are further split into different categories depending on the type of forest (and its dominant characteristics).
+Forest ecosystems comprise approximately 31% of the world’s total landmass and are further split into different categories depending on the type of forest (and its dominant characteristics).

-Forests are dominated by trees and are usually high in humidity and rainfall due to the environmental conditions they create.
-Unfortunately, forests are also lost at a rate of 1% per year.
+Trees dominate forests and are usually high in humidity and rainfall due to the environmental conditions they create.
+Unfortunately, forests are also lost at 1% per year.
 Forests are one of the most threatened biomes thanks to factors like deforestation.

-The world’s forests can be split into 3 categories – Tropical, temperate, and arboreal.
-The elevation is one of the factors that define a forest, as are the majority of tree types that prefer to grow in it.
+The world’s forests can be divided into three categories: Tropical, temperate, and arboreal.
+Elevation is one factor that defines a forest, as are the majority of tree types that prefer to grow in it.

-OurWorldData.org estimates that the world has lost one-third of its forest biome in all.
+OurWorldData.org estimates that the world has lost one-third of its forest biome.
 Further online statistics reveal that only about 5% of original redwoods are left in nature.

 Forests everywhere need our help.
-With forests under threat and in constant decline, there is not much time left to act in order to save the world’s forests.
+With forests under threat and in constant decline, there is not much time left to act to save the world’s forests.

 See RelatedBest Erosion Control Products